Bookmark and Share

 Southern Spain is the warmest part of the country.
 The weather is suitable for bare bathing during much of the spring and autumn, but winter vacations are a bit chancy.
 In summer, you may find that the mercury rises a little too high for your taste.
 In July and August, temperatures exceed 90°F (32°C) in much of the south.
 The naturist possibilities of Southern Spain include Vera Playa (in Almería), the largest naturist resort complex in Spain and one of the preeminent naturist destinations in the world; the many beaches of rugged, unspoiled Cabo de Gata-Níjar Natural Park (also in Almería), a region of cacti and palm trees in one of the very few parts of Europe considered to be desert; a tiny nude beach tucked away in cosmopolitan Benalmadena; a nude beach in Cádiz from which you can see Africa on the horizon, at least on clear days; and windswept Atlantic beaches of Huelva that offer abundant possibilities for naked solitude.

 Spain's coastline is, mostly for purposes of tourism, divided into various segments that mean absolutely nothing but sound romantic.
 We don't make use of the terms in this guide, but here are the ones that pertain to Southern Spain, from east to west.
 Costa Cálida, which means "Warm Coast," is the coast of Murcia.
 For Almería, there is no special adjective; it's just Costa de Almería.
 Granada's coast is the Costa Tropical, but this term is not as widely used as the others; Granada's share of the coastline is comparatively small.
 The coast of of Málaga is the Costa del Sol, which is the most popular of Spain's costas for sun-seeking vacationers.
-There does not seem to be a moniker for the small Mediterranean stretch of the coast of Cádiz, but Costa de la Luz, which means "Coast of Light," refers to all of Atlantic Andalusia.
+There does not seem to be a moniker for the small Mediterranean stretch of the coast of Cádiz, but Costa de la Luz, which means "Coast of Light," refers to all of Atlantic Andalucía.
 (Compared to the Costa del Sol, the Costa de la Luz is rather off the tourist radar.)
 The names of other coastal segments are listed under Eastern Spain.
 There are names for segments of Spain's north coast as well, but those names are not well-known tourist lingo.

-MURCIA MAP WEATHER
+MURCIA MAP [ ↑ ]

 NUDE BEACHES

-Camping El Portús 37.5837N, 1.0683W S, D, E, F, G beach
+Camping El Portús 37.5837N, 1.0683W beach

 Cartagena

-Casa de Cinco Hermanos 38.4034N, 1.1357W S, E, G
+Casa de Cinco Hermanos 38.4034N, 1.1357W

 Jumilla

-Almeria MAP WEATHER
+Almeria MAP [ ↑ ]

 NUDE BEACHES